Juan Fuentes (Chilean footballer): Career

 In 2014, he won the Supercopa de Chile against Deportes Iquique, in the match that O'Higgins won at the penalty shoot-out.

 He participated with the club in the 2014 Copa Libertadores where they faced Deportivo Cali, Cerro Porteño and Lanús, being third and being eliminated in the group stage.

-Universidad Católica

-In 2020, he signs for the chilean club Universidad Católica on loan for a year with a buy option clause.
+In 2020, Fuentes signed for the Chilean club Universidad Católica on loan for a year with a buy option clause.

+In 2025, Fuentes signed with Deportes La Serena.

 International career

-He was part of the Chile national under-20 football team, who played the 2015 South American Youth Championship in Uruguay.
+Fuentes represented Chile U20 at the 2014 Aspire Four Nations International Tournament.
+The next year, he was part of the squad who played the 2015 South American Youth Championship in Uruguay.

+Personal life

+He is twin brother of the footballer Luis Fuentes.